namoscato/todaypgh/archetypes/story.md

 #### What roles have you had in the sphere of education?

 #### Why are you still in the field of education?

+#### What changes can you make to shift the field towards equity and justice?

 #### One day what do you hope for?